codingatmorning/projects/README.md

 # Projects
-A showcase of some projects I have created
+A showcase of some projects I have created.
+Full code is not provided to prevent plagiarism, and some of it being propreitary.

 ## 3D Implicit Calculator